Windows 11 Won’t Wake From Sleep: How To Fix It

 If your computer self-assessment has led you to believe this is the problem, this is likely the case.

-However, while this is a common problem, you should check and make sure that everything has been considered.
+However, while this is a common problem, you should check and ensure everything has been considered.

 First off, make sure that your computer is plugged in and charged.
-Then, check your outlets, your light switches, all of the basics.
+Then, check your outlets, light switches, and all the basics.

-If it isn’t that, you might consider a few things before trying other fixes.
+You might consider a few things before trying other fixes if it isn’t that.

 In the midst of the chaos, you might have forgotten that this could be a mouse problem.

-If your Bluetooth mouse is out of battery or something is going wrong with the USB port your mouse is plugged into, then it would make sense for your computer not to respond.
+If your Bluetooth mouse is out of battery or something is going wrong with the USB port, it is plugged into.
+Then, it would make sense for your computer not to respond.

 If you have only tried jiggling the mouse, check and see if hitting a key on the keyboard will work.